impredicative/irc-rss-feed-bot/README.md

 #### Feed-specific settings
 A feed is defined under a channel as in the sample configuration.
 The feed's key represents its name.

+The order of execution of the interacting operations is: `blacklist`, `https`, `sub`, `format`, `shorten`.
+Refer to the sample configuration for usage examples.

+YAML [anchors and references](https://en.wikipedia.org/wiki/YAML#Advanced_components) can be used to reuse nodes.

 ##### Mandatory
 * **`url`**: This is the URL of the feed.